 Now get comfortable with it

 It takes a while for this feel normal, but once you’ve done it enough, it will.

 Assuming you won’t always be running on a treadmill or staring down at your watch while you run, it’s helpful (if you wear headphones while you run) to find a song whose beat matches this tempo, so that you can just run with the music.

 The song I always recommend for this is Eric Johnson’s Cliffs of Dover, which is entirely instrumental but actually a pretty good song to run to (note that it doesn’t get going until about 45 seconds in).
 But you can find any other song that’s roughly this tempo, or even one that’s half as fast — in that case, you just have to take two steps for every beat instead of one.

 Finally, realize that you won’t always need a crutch like a clock or headphones to do this.
 Eventually this turnover rate will be grooved, and it’ll just be what you naturally do.
-I still glance down at my watch for two or three seconds every now and then to line my steps up, but if that’s not your thing, you can imagine that you’re running barefoot over broken glass or eggshells to get the image of quick, light steps.
+I still glance down at my watch for two or three seconds every now and then to line my steps up, but if that’s not your thing, you can imagine that you’re running barefoot over broken glass to get the image of quick, light steps.

 One more thing: what about speed?

 More than just about anything else, it’s this tip that compels people to email me and tell me how much this has helped them stop getting injured and run longer.
 But a question often comes up:

 How should this stride rate change depending on how fast you run?